Club Foot - Medical Condition

 Surgery may be performed to correct the abnormal tendons, ligaments, and joints.
 This may also include moving tendons into better positions for the best function.
 Fortunately, surgery to correct the club foot (excluding the simple release of the Achilles tendon) is quite rare today.
 The surgery requires a hospital stay of 2 to 3 days.
 After surgery, a cast is applied to maintain the foot in the corrected position for 10 to 12 weeks.
 After the cast, a splint is used throughout the day.
 Once the child starts walking, the use of splint is gradually reduced.

-If there are persistent bone abnormalities, surgery may be required when the child is older.
-An osteotomy (cutting the bone) can be performed when the child is at least 5 years old, or arthrodesis (fusing and stabilizing the bones) may be performed when the child is at least 10 years old.
+If there are persistent bone abnormalities, surgery may be required when the child is older, such as osteotomy (cutting the bone) or arthrodesis (fusing and stabilizing the bones).
 Not all children require more than one operation.

-Physiotherapy is always an important part of the treatment.
+Physiotherapy is occasionally an important part of the treatment.
 It may begin once the child is 3 months old.
 The therapist manipulates the affected foot and may also tape it.
-This alone may be successful in milder cases.
+This may be successful in milder cases.
 Parents can learn these techniques and continue the treatment at home.

 Most children do well with treatment when it is started early.
 If treatment is delayed, non-surgical treatment may be less successful, but it is usually performed.
 Modern techniques of casting have high success rates even in older children.
 Some degree of deformity could persist.
 The foot and the calf on the affected side often remain smaller than normal.